Clay Belt: Promotion

 The Canadian government encouraged immigrants to settle there as farmers during and after World War I. Governments of the day were mistakenly impressed with the agricultural potential of the Great Clay Belt.
 Under the Soldier Settlement Act, 1917 (shortly replaced by the Soldier Settlement Act, 1919) the Soldier Settlement Board established the Kapuskasing Soldier Colony to settle veterans that had returned from the Great War.
 Settlers received homesteads, grants and guaranteed loans and were paid for clearing their own land.
-However, by 1920 only nine of more than a hundred original settlers remained.
-The farming consisted of some grains, mostly oats, and vegetables.
+However, by 1920 only nine of more than 100 original settlers remained.
+The farming consisted of some grains (mostly oats) and vegetables.